seancorfield/depstar/README.md

 # Basic Usage

 > Note: these instructions assume you have at least version 1.10.1.727 of the Clojure CLI installed.
+See [Clojure Tools Releases](https://clojure.org/releases/tools) for details about the functionality in recent CLI releases.

 Install this tool to an alias in your project `deps.edn` or user-level `deps.edn` (in `~/.clojure/` or `~/.config/clojure/`):